St Mark’s School

 History

 St Mark’s is a co-educational school that opened in January 2007 with 7 classrooms with the aim of supporting local orphans into education and providing a quality private education for fee paying children.
 Primary education is technically free in Uganda but parents must still provide and pay for Uniform and books so this inevitably excludes many.
-In addition we can provide smaller class sizes of under 50 children which helps provide a better standard of education.
+In addition we can provide smaller class sizes of children which helps provide a better standard of education.

 _MG_0182 2.JPG